Making HTTP Requests in Various Programming Languages

 Rust

-In Rust, you can use the reqwest crate to make HTTP requests.
+In Rust, the reqwest crate is commonly used for making HTTP requests.

 Using reqwest